Short Story for Kids: 15 Gentle Bedtime Tales

 One night, tiny lights appeared around him.

 "We are fireflies," they said.
 "The night is not empty.
-It is full of quiet magic."
+It is full of quiet wonder."

 Felix watched them glow and dance.